 A full load of Virgo is not doom - that one side of a two-sided coin - is clarity.
 And clarity, right now with everything going on in the world, is a steady kind of GRACE.

 This FULL MOON is excellent energy to CHANGE OUR HABITS/end an escapist habit, clean up our messes, get health check-ups and create healthier daily routines, small changes will create big impacts, schedule BOTH work and rest and maybe try thinking about "what we MUST carry" more in terms of "what we have been ENTRUSTED WITH AT THIS TIME".
-If you can choose between thinking big leaps or small steady steps for the next couple weeks - think small steady steps.
+Is this weakening us or are we building muscles?
+Is this holding us down/back or providing GRAVITY?
+Seeing the responsibility as agency/power or seeing that this is something we need to dump.
+Situations will conspire that allow us to see this stuff more clearly.

 For now, the Moon is waning and on the South Node.
 Something in our life, maybe something we have been carrying for a very long time, wants to be made smaller/more manageable, SO WHAT NEEDS TO GO?